Chuck Roast Burnt Ends

 1. Trim some of the thicker pieces of fat from the chuck roast and cut into 1 to 2 inch cubes.

-2. Put the chuck roast cubes in a large owl and add the olive oil, brown sugar, and BBQ seasoning.
+2. Put the chuck roast cubes in a large bowl and add the olive oil, brown sugar, BBQ seasoning, kosher salt, and pepper.
 Toss until evenly coated.

 3. Set the smoker to 225 degrees, place the chuck roast bites on the smoker grates for 2 hours, flipping them halfway through.